Naritasan Shinshoji Temple

 Google Maps

-Naritasan Temple is easy to reach on foot—it’s about a 15 to 20 minute walk from either JR Narita Station or Keisei Narita Station.
-Simply walk along Omotesando, a lively street full of shops and restaurants, and it will lead you straight to the temple.
-The two stations are only about 200 meters apart and have train lines going to central Tokyo and Narita Airport.
+Naritasan Temple is easy to reach on foot—just a 15 to 20-minute walk from either JR Narita Station or Keisei Narita Station.
+Follow Omotesando, a lively street lined with shops and restaurants, and it will lead you straight to the temple.
+The two stations are only about 200 meters apart and both offer train connections to central Tokyo and Narita Airport.

 Resources